-Of all the many, many lovely and talented indie game developers I got to know through iFanzine over the past year, Rinikulous Games’ Nik Mihaylov is without a doubt one of my favorites.
-And I’m not just saying that because his studio’s iOS debut, Lonely Sun, is superb (although it totally is), or because he’s making a game featuring my website in a starring role.
-No, what stands out to me about Nik is how genuinely enthusiastic and exuberant he is about every aspect of the job of being a game dev, from the creative side of things to interacting with fans and the press on social media.
+Of all the many, many lovely and talented indie game developers I’ve gotten to know through iFanzine over the past year, Rinikulous Games’ Nik Mihaylov is without a doubt one of my favorites.
+And I’m not just saying that because his studio’s iOS debut, Lonely Sun, is superb (although it totally is), or because he’s making a game featuring this website in a starring role (although he totally is).
+No, what stands out to me about Nik is howgenuinely enthusiastic and exuberant he is about every aspect of the job of being a game dev, from the creative side of things to interacting with fans and the press on social media.
 But why am I telling you this?
 I mean, you can find out for yourself how cool of a guy he is right here and right now by checking out the in-depth interview below.

 Thank you for having me.
 Really appreciate it.